- Home

 10. Pear and blackberry crumble

 If you’re looking for an autumn dessert with a quicker prep time than a pie, but that’s equally delicious, why not try a crumble?
-Crumbles are fruity desserts with a crispy, buttery topping.
-Just like pies, they’re perfect served with cream, ice cream, or a rich and creamy custard.
+Just like pies, they’re perfect served with cream, ice cream, or a rich custard.

-While summer crumbles usually contain fruits like strawberries, rhubarb, raspberries, or blueberries, autumn crumbles are far better suited to seasonal fruits like pears and blackberries.
-This pear and blackberry crumble from BBC Good Food has a crunchy oat and nut topping and is smothered in bay-infused custard for a sophisticated twist.
+While summer crumbles usually contain fruits like strawberries, rhubarb, raspberries, or blueberries, autumn crumbles are far better suited to seasonal fruits.
+This pear and blackberry crumble from BBC Good Food has a crunchy oat and nut topping and is smothered with bay-infused custard for a sophisticated twist.

 If you’d like to make a low-fat vegan crumble, have a watch of the video below.